Vxrpenter/SCPToolsBot/README.md

 - Configurable commands
 - Notice of Departure for staff
 - Automatic notice of departure runout detection
+- automatic applying of playtime roles with the regular feature

 More coming soon, look [here](https://github.com/Vxrpenter/SCPToolsBot/wiki/Feature-Overview) for more complete overview